 When buying gifts for a girl, it’s easy for moms to get caught up in glitz and glam.
-From pink tutus to baby dolls, and even much needed toddler hair tools, it’s easy to neglect the more physical and educational gift options that are available.
+From pink tutus to baby dolls, and even much needed toddler hair tools (such as baby brush and comb), it’s easy to neglect the more physical and educational gift options that are available.
 Thankfully, you have options that cater to both!

 1 Year Old Girl Birthday Gift Ideas